VDavid003/sm64-port-android-base/README.md

 ```

 **Perform native build:**

+It should be noted that the bitness of the native build has to match the bitness of the target Android device. ie a 64 bit native build will only work on a 64 bit Android device.
 ```sh
 # if you have more cores available, you can increase the --jobs parameter
 cd app/jni/src